tanaykpaul/DepthChart/README.md

 7. I have use Moq in the Test project
 8. I have applied SOLID principles including Dependency injection etc.

-If you want to push an existing Depth Chart into the Database (hence, DepthChartDbContext under the DC.Infrastructure -> Data), you can a JSON file (to see the structure open the DepthChart.json file in JsonInput folder under the DC.Tests project).
-To enter the data from the JSON file into your database, see the SetupInitialData() method of the DepthChartFromJsonTests.cs under the DC.Tests project.
+This solution allows to push an existing Depth Chart into the Database (hence, DepthChartDbContext under the DC.Infrastructure -> Data).
+To enter an existing Depth Chart into the database, see the SetupInitialData() method of the DepthChartFromJsonTests.cs under the DC.Tests project.
+A sample JSON file (namely, DepthChart.json) is attached into the JsonInput folder under the DC.Tests project.
+Furthermore, a POST Action, namely, "addFullDepthChart" under DepthChartController is implemented that accepts a JSON string value (see the Two_Position_Six_Players.txt file in the DC.Presentation project).

 ## Assumptions
 1. To experiment the use cases, (a) first, create a Sport (only use Name -> "NFL") entry from SportController (output -> SportId) or use AddAsync method from the SportRepository.cs (b) then, create a Team entry using Name -> "Tampa Bay Buccaneers" and SportId (from the previous step); output is TeamId, (c) then, create a Postion entry using Name -> "QB" and TeamId, and finally (d) create a Player entry using Number -> 12, Name -> Tom Brady and TeamId.